Founder building personal brand strategy on LinkedIn

 Quick Answer

+What is a personal branding strategy?
 A personal branding strategy is a clear plan to shape how people see your expertise, ideas, and value online.

+Why does it matter?
 It turns your reputation into a growth channel.
 The right people trust you before you even speak to them.

 The Real Definition of Personal Branding (Not What You Think)

 Most people think personal branding means posting often.
 Or building a following.
-Or becoming “visible.”
+Or becoming visible.

-That’s not quite it.
+That is not quite it.

 Your personal brand is what someone believes about you after reading your content for 30 days.
+Not your resume.
+Not your website.
+Just your ideas, repeated over time.

 Why Personal Branding Matters for Executives